brancz/redis_sentinel_ruby/README.md

 Redis Sentinels Ruby
 ====================

-This is an example of how to setup a high available redis server using Docker.
+This is an example of how to setup a highly available redis using Docker.

 All you need is [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/).

 Clone the repository and startup everything

-	docker-compose up
+	docker-compose up -d

-> Hint: you might need to build the dockerimages first with `docker-compose
-> build`.

-Then you can start everything in the background.

-	docker-compose start

-Now the fun begins.
+Now the fun can begin.

 Let's take a look at the `redissentinel` container logs.